niklasdewally/typesetting/README.md

   well as force figures to appear in the place they are in the report.

 * Pandoc settings are specified in `report.yaml`

+## Quarto-Report

+Similar to report, but using the Quarto system (which itself calls pandoc).